foliovision/foliopress-wysiwyg/readme.txt

 = 2.6.16 =

 * SEO Images removed!
 Due to PHP 7 compatibility issues and WordPress upgrades we are forced to remove our image management tool built on KFM.
 Please use Foliopress WYSIWYG 2.6.15 if you really need it.
+* H5 markup option for WP Media Library, check Advanced Settings of our plugin!

 = 2.6.15 =